Paraunitary Matrices, Entropy, Algebraic Condition Number and Fourier Computation: The General Case: Algorithms That are Not Integral

 This is achievable, because $F_{i,j}\neq 0$ for all $i,j$, for both types of Fourier transform.\footnote{We could also make due with zero valued matrix elements, but for simplicity we avoid this technicality here.} In particular, (\ref{ooooo}) implies:

 The trick is now to use preconditioners $A_q, B_q$ as defined in Section~\ref{pppppp}.

 where $\rho_q$ is $\frac{\log \kappa_q}{2\log \Delta_q^{-1}}$ and $\ell_q$ is the smallest integer such that $\Delta_k^\ell \leq 1/2$.
 Note that in the definition of $B_q$ we used $F$ and not $F_q$.
-This is important, because we need Claim~\ref{clm:boundnormAB} and Lemma~\ref{lem:entropybounds} to work (they rely on $B$ being a product of a real unitary matrix and another paraunitary matrix).
+This is important, because we need Claim~\ref{clm:boundnormAB} and Lemma~\ref{lem:entropybounds} to work (they rely on $B$ being a product of a unitary matrix, a paraunitary matrix and a polynomial over scalars).
 Lemma~\ref{lem:entropybounds} now reads as

 For the proof of Lemma~\ref{lem:entropybounds}, the only thing worth noting is that the expression in line (\ref{hphphphp}) becomes

 that is, one copy of $F_{i,j}$ (coming from the preconditioner $A_q$) is replaced by $(F_q)_{i,j}$, and the other remains untouched.
 The remainder of the proof of the lemma proceeds in an obvious way, taking advantage of (\ref{iiiiiii}).